DETAILED ACTION

 a document feed tray (22) on which the document is allowed to be placed;

-a size sensor (S0) that detects a size of the document on the document feed tray;
+a size sensor (S0) that determines a size of the document on the document feed tray;

 a lifter (33) that causes the document on the document feed tray to come into contact with the document feed roller by raising the document feed tray; and

-Regarding claim 5, Fujii discloses a plurality of transport rollers (R1-R11) that transport the document along the transport path, wherein the one or more controllers control the plurality of transport rollers in such a way as to complete transport of the document for which transport by the plurality of transport rollers has already started, in a case where the size sensor detects that a size of the document is about to be changed (e.g. in a case where document is sent, see S21+).
+Regarding claim 5, Fujii discloses a plurality of transport rollers (R1-R11) that transport the document along the transport path, wherein the one or more controllers control the plurality of transport rollers to complete transport of the document for which the transport performed by the plurality of transport rollers has already started in a case that the guide width detection sensor determines that the distance between the pair of guide members has been changed by the predetermined amount or more, or in a case that the length sensor determines that the length of the document has been changed (e.g. in a case where document is sent, see S21+).

-Regarding claim 7, Fujii discloses an operation acceptor (shown in figure 3) that transmits, to the one or more controllers, a command signal capable of specifying a job, based on a user’s operation, wherein the one or more controllers stop execution of the job specified by the command signal received from the operation acceptor, in a case where the size sensor detects that a size of the document is about to be changed (see flowchart of figure 11).
+Regarding claim 7, Fujii discloses an operation acceptor (shown in figure 3) transmits, to the one or more controllers, the command signal capable of specifying a job, including starting the print job, based on a user’s operation, the one or more controllers stop execution of the job specified by the command signal received from the operation acceptor, in a case that the guide width detection sensor determines that the distance between the pair of guide members has been changed by the predetermined amount or more, or in the case that the document length sensor determines that the length of the document has been changed (see flowchart of figure 11).

 Claim Rejections - 35 USC § 103